Sialin

 Sialin, also known as H(+)/nitrate cotransporter and H(+)/sialic acid cotransporter, is a protein which in humans is encoded by the SLC17A5 gene.

+In a 2001 study of the experimental group-B-streptococcal polysaccharide CM101, the human SLC17A5 gene product was called HP59 (with a sheep sequence called SP55).

 Clinical significance

 A deficiency of this protein causes Salla disease. and Infantile Sialic Acid Storage Disease (ISSD).